1) Some Probiotic Strains Are Better Than Others

 2) All Probiotics Need to Be Refrigerated

-The need for refridgeration will vary from product to product, so it’s important to pay attention to the label.
+The need for refrigeration will vary from product to product, so it’s important to pay attention to the label.
 If it doesn’t say anything about refrigeration, you can assume it’s not needed.
+Next time you wonder "do probiotics need to be refrigerated?" simply take a look at the label of the product you are ordering or already have.

 Twenty years ago, it was commonly understood that if the probiotics weren’t refrigerated, there was a good chance that the bacteria would die off.
 However, technology has been developed that allows today’s probiotics to be stable at room temperature… it’s kind of like suspended animation instead of cold storage.